JohnnyInArt/database-information-systems-project/README.md

 ## Assignment and report

-You can have a look at both the project [assignment](doc/Project_Assignment_aa_19-20.pdf) and the written [report](doc/Report.pdf), but beware that they have been written in Italian.
+You can have a look at the written [report](doc/Report.pdf), but beware that they have been written in Italian.
-While all the souce code is well commented in English.
+While all the source code is well commented in English.

 ## License